ges0909/netflix-mock/docs/video_capture.md

-# Capture Video from Camera with OpenCV
+# Video capture from Webcam with OpenCV

 Webcam live stream